Async Hooks

 const { response, isLoading, error, run, reset } = useAsync(getUser, {trigger: 'SHALLOW',args: [userId],});

-when to run the function.
-By default it is MANUAL
+The trigger tells useAsync when to run the function.
+By default it is MANUAL which

-means only you explicitly call run
+means only you explicitly call run but it call also be DEEP or SHALLOW: these two values

 refer to the method by which the previous and current arguments are compared.
-With DEEP
+With DEEP it

-does a deep object comparison and with SHALLOW
+does a deep object comparison and with SHALLOW a shallow comparison (ie. one level deep).

-Now when the component is first rendered getUser
+Now when the component is first rendered getUser will be called.
+When userId changes it will

 be called again.

-yet and want to only call getUser
+What if we don't have userId yet and want to only call getUser once we do?
+For cases like

-this dynamically changing the trigger
+this dynamically changing the trigger is the easiest solution:

 const { response, isLoading, error, run, reset } = useAsync(getUser, {trigger: userId != null ?
 'SHALLOW' : 'MANUAL',args: [userId],});

-the trigger will be set to MANUAL
+Until we have userId the trigger will be set to MANUAL and nothing will be called (unless

-we manually call run
+we manually call run).

-function can be called to clear error
+The reset function can be called to clear error and response.

 useAsyncListing